Resources for Families

 -

 Troops and Juliettes can earn some special experiences based on their PGA (per-girl-average).
-For more details, check out the back of the Reward Panel!
-PGA is calculated by taking the total number of packages sold by a troop, and dividing it by the number of troop members who sold during the program.
+For more details, check out the Cookie Program Rewards Panel!
+PGA is calculated by taking the total number of packages sold by a troop and dividing it by the number of troop members who sold during the program.
 If a troop member does not participate in the program, they are not calculated in the troop’s PGA.

-Troops and Juliettes can earn one or both special experiences: Gimme S’more Mud Run (235+ PGA); Trampoline, Water Park or Escape Room Board Game (385+ PGA); or Night at the Movies (500+ PGA).
-Check the back of the Reward Panel for all the details!
+Troops and Juliettes can earn one or both special experiences: Gimme S’more Mud Run (235+ PGA); Trampoline, Water Park, or Giant Bubble Kit (385+ PGA); or a Movie Party with GSGI (500+ PGA).
+Check out the Cookie Program Rewards Guide for all the details!
 If your Troop or Juliette earns these rewards, you’ll receive an email on how to redeem them in April.

 If sisters are participating under one Digital Cookie profile, they will earn one PGA award listed above with the troop the profile is with.
-Additional tickets to the Mud Run, Trampoline or Waterpark party, or Troop Night at the Movies will need to be purchased.
-Cookie Dough and Troop Proceeds may be used to purchase additional tickets.
+Additional tickets to the Mud Run, Trampoline or Waterpark party, or Movie Party with GSGI will need to be purchased.
+Program Credits (Cookie Dough, Juliette Program Credits, or Munch Money) and Troop Proceeds may be used to purchase additional tickets.

 -